david-costiug/market-watch/README.md

 | Format | `%(asctime)s - %(levelname)s - %(message)s` |
 | Logger name | `market-watch` |

+## Error Handling

+- **Scraper-level** — Each scraper wraps its execution in a try/except.
+On failure, it logs the error and returns an empty list so the pipeline can continue with other sources.
+- **Row-level** — Individual row parsing errors within a scraper are silently skipped (`continue`), allowing partial data extraction from a page.
+- **Pipeline-level** — `run_pipeline.py` catches per-scraper exceptions and continues to the next scraper.
+If no records are collected from any source, it logs a warning and exits early.
+- **Rate validation** — `ExchangeRate.__post_init__` raises `ValueError` if buy or sell rates are not positive, preventing invalid data from reaching the database.
+- **Database dedup** — `INSERT OR IGNORE` combined with UNIQUE constraints prevents duplicate records without raising errors.

 ## Dependencies

 - **selenium** — browser automation for scraping
 - **sqlite3** — database (Python standard library)
+- **zoneinfo** — timezone handling (Python standard library)
 - **logging** — pipeline logging (Python standard library)